TingtingWu17/tingtingwu17.github.io/_pages/Research Projects.md

 <img src="/_pages/files/fiber_sensor_image.jpg" align="right" width="500px"/>
 In this project, we designed a refractive index sensor by creating U-shaped optical fibers.
-The interference between the lights in the cladding mode and core mode, the optical fiber show different interference valley for solution with different refractive indexes. [test]
+The interference between the lights in the cladding mode and core mode, the optical fiber show different interference valley for solution with different refractive indexes.

 <br clear="left"/>